psarahdactyl/wysiwyc/flattening/README.md

     make

-If you are using Windows, then running `cmake ..` should have created a Visual Studio solution file called `visible_strokes.sln` that you can open and build from there.
+If you are using Windows, then running `cmake ..` should have created a Visual Studio solution file called `flattening.sln` that you can open and build from there.
 Building the project will generate an .exe file.

 ## Usage